dathere/datapusher-plus/README.md

     sudo apt install python3-venv python3-dev build-essential libxslt1-dev libxml2-dev libffi-dev

     # Create a virtualenv for datapusher.
 Note that DP+ requires python 3.7
+    # If you are on Ubuntu 18.04 LTS and installed python3.7 as noted below
+    sudo python3.7 -m venv /usr/lib/ckan/datapusher-plus
+    # If you already have Python 3.7+
     sudo python3 -m venv /usr/lib/ckan/datapusher-plus

     # Install DataPusher-plus and uwsgi for production